etdickey/BPv7Java/README.md

 # BPv7Java
 This repository consists of the code implementing bundle protocol version 7 as described in the paper (insert link here).
-The protocol is implemented based on RFC 9171, but due to use of JSON over CBOR it is not strictly following the RFC.
+The protocol is implemented based on RFC 9171, but due to use of JSON over CBOR it is not fully RFC 9171 compliant.
-The src folder contains DTCP which has the code for Disruption-TCP (DTCP) a de facto convergence layer.
+The src folder contains DTCP which has the code for Disruption-TCP (DTCP) a de facto convergence layer that we created for this research.
+Please refer to the paper (Section II.A) for details.
 The main BP code is in the BPv7 folder.

 The method to run the code is as follows:
 Dependencies:
-EC2 AWS instance with mininet and ONOS
+Mininet and ONOS

 Running the code: Video tutorial: https://www.youtube.com/watch?v=aika4nRm7wM
 1. Clone this repository
-2. Open four separate command shells
+2. Open four separate terminals
 3. In the first shell, start ONOS:

    ```markdown